Charlotte Street, Brisbane

 Charlotte Street is a road in the central business district of Brisbane, Queensland, Australia.
-The street is one of a number that were named after female queens and princesses of the royal family shortly after the penal colony was settled.
+The street is one of a number that were named after female members of the royal family shortly after the penal colony was settled.
 Mary Street runs parallel to the south and Elizabeth Street is the next street to the north.

 The one-directional road begins at a T-intersection where Creek Street becomes Eagle Street, close to the Brisbane River.
 Charlotte Street ends at another T-intersection with George Street.
 Here lies the 111 George Street tower containing mostly government offices.